sql3t0/ChromeExtensionKeylogger/README.md

 # ChromeExtensionKeylogger
-  Extension/keylloger for Google Web Browser
+  Extension/keylloger for Google Web Browser.

   This is a simple extension developed for the chrome browser and whose function is to capture and send to a server, all the keys     typed in any page that the extension is activated.